MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-query-request.md

 }
     ```

-1. Set `"queryType"` to the search syntax you're using, either [simple](query-simple-syntax.md) or [full](query-lucene-syntax.md)
+1. Set `queryType` to the search syntax you're using, either [simple](query-simple-syntax.md) or [full](query-lucene-syntax.md)

-1. Set `"semanticQuery"` to the simple plain text query you want to use for semantic ranking.
+1. Set `semanticQuery` to the simple plain text query you want to use for semantic ranking.
 Empty queries aren't supported.

 ### [**.NET SDK**](#tab/dotnet-query)